-Michelle Ann Gitlitz Named 2018 Cryptocurrency, Blockchain and Fintech Trailblazer by The National Law Journal
+Michelle Ann Gitlitz Named 2018 Cryptocurrency, Blockchain and Fintech Trailblazer by National Law Journal and New York Law Journal

-Blank Rome Partner Michelle Ann Gitlitz, who serves as co-chair of the Firm’s Blockchain Technology & Digital Currencies group and chair of the General Litigation practice group, was named a 2018 Cryptocurrency, Blockchain and Fintech Trailblazer by The National Law Journal.
+Blank Rome Partner Michelle Ann Gitlitz, who serves as co-chair of the Firm’s Blockchain Technology & Digital Currencies group and chair of the General Litigation practice group, was named a 2018 Cryptocurrency, Blockchain and Fintech Trailblazer by the National Law Journal and New York Law Journal.

 The honorees for this inaugural category were notably selected for making great strides in the increasingly intertwined world of finance and technology, and “moving the needle” in facilitating these new technologies and digital currencies.